Logi Composer Version 5 Release Notes

 Important CentOS 6 Information

-Support for CentOS 6 will be deprecated when it is no longer supported by Red Hat Enterprise Linux (RHEL).
+bootstrap-zoomdata-centos6.run) is no longer provided with this product.
+CentOS 6 is no longer supported by Red Hat Linux (RHEL).
+Use CentOS 7 or 8 instead.

 Important Ubuntu Information